-Do you believe that this season you deserve a holiday that’s unending?
+Do you believe that this season you deserve an unending holiday?
 I’m sure you do!
 And I think you’re right!
-If you’re a fan of Greece, the the island of Crete can perfectly fit the bill.
+If you’re a fan of Greece, the island of Crete can perfectly fit the bill.

 How Much Time Do You Really Need in Crete?

 Let’s be real for a moment: visiting Crete for any amount of time can be deeply enjoyable.
 Even if you were only here for one night, you’d have a great time!

 Crete is a destination that invites you to stay as long as possible.
-A week or two is recommended, three weeks in Crete is an awesome idea, but you know what would really allow you to enjoy all that the island has to offer?
+A week or two is recommended, three weeks in Crete is an awesome idea, but you know what would allow you to enjoy all that the island has to offer?
 A whole month in Crete!

 And… People do it all the time!
 Could you be next?
 In this blog, we’re going to look at everything you’ll need to enjoy those four weeks to the max.